nickrgarner/deploy-pipeline/README.md

 ```
 **NOTE:** Deploying iTrust2 requires FIRST running a Jenkins build of the project to generate a snapshot WAR file.

+## Lessons Learned
+* One of the difficulties of canary analysis is determining which health metrics are important to the project being tested.
+For example, HTTP codes are arguably most useful for web applications and REST APIs.
+* Getting SSH key pairs proliferated to the various deploy targets can be challenging depending on initial security setups, but help ensure smooth interactions with the configuration server once established.
+* Tomcat and nginx configuration are quite complicated and application-dependent, requiring a lot of trial, error, and debugging to successfully implement.
+* Arguably the most useful role of canary analysis is in support of gradual rollout of new releases, versus as a testing tool.
+Traffic can be incrementally diverted to new versions of the code without impacting the entire userbase at once.

 ## Past Milestones
 ### [Build README](M1%20Docs/README.md)